 We have these e-safety posters on display in our classrooms.
 Why not put one up next to the computer at home and talk about it with your children?

-In order to safeguard all our children and staff it is school policy that any photographs or images taken during school events such as Assemblies, events, celebrations etc. are acceptable for parents/carers to do so.
+In order to safeguard all our children and staff it is school policy that any photographs or images taken during school events such as assemblies, Masses, performances, sporting events etc. are acceptable for parents/carers to do so.
 In this instance these images are permitted for personal use only and MUST NOT be shared on any form of social media.

 During a special assembly, we looked at what a digital footprint is and how we must think carefully when using the internet.

 A digital footprint is the term used to describe the trail or traces of 'footprints' that people leave online.